 No, we declare God’s wisdom, a mystery that has been hidden and that God destined for our glory before time began.1 Corinthians 2:7 NIV

 But God is not like me.
 His plan for creation was set in place before he began to create.
 And his plan has not changed.
 He knew we would fall into rebellion against him.
 And he knew what he would do to restore that relationship.
 And not just restore it, but elevate it.
-Jesus’ sacrificial death on the cross to redeem me was not a fallback plan necessitated by the fall of humanity.
+Jesus’ redemptive death on the cross was not a fallback plan necessitated by the fall of humanity.
 Rather, it was his plan all along.

 The highlight of this wisdom, now revealed to us, is Jesus Christ and his crucifixion (1 Cor.
 2:2).
 The significance of Jesus’ crucifixion cannot be overstated.
 It was an act of God’s grace toward us.
 An act that was destined for our glory, allowing us to participate in the life of God.